GlennComendador/Guess-My-Number-JS-HTML-CSS/README.md

 You can change the difficulty by pressing Easy, Medium, or Hard.
 Easy will allow you to guess from 1 to 50, Medium is from 1 to 500, and Hard is from 1 to 5000.

 This program was created as a demonstration for my Javascript Programming Level.
+HTML and CSS base code were provided from a course instructor with improvements and modifications made by me.

 Thank you :)

 **Version History**
-1. Initial Version of the Game
+1. Initial Version of the Game as per the guide of the course instructor
-2. Added Difficulty Settings and changed the default 1 to 20 numbers to 50.
-Added Instructions modal.
+2. Added Difficulty Settings, changed the default 1 to 20 numbers, slight UI changes, and added Instructions modal.
+3. Soon